jimmitjoo/running-pace-calculator-for-wordpress/README.md

-# WordPress Plugin Boilerplate
+# Running Pace Calculator for WordPress

-A standardized, organized, object-oriented foundation for building high-quality WordPress Plugins.
+This is a plugin that lets you add a running pace calculator on your WordPress website.

 ## Contents